 What makes an insurance company customer-friendly?
 Good customer service, knowledgeable agents, and of course reasonable rates.

-In Detroit, SF is the best-rated insurer, followed by Progressive.
-While SF didn't always offer the cheapest premiums, it didn't appear as the highest option in any age group.
+In Detroit, State Farm is the best-rated insurer, followed by Progressive.
+While State Farm didn't always offer the cheapest premiums, it didn't appear as the highest option in any age group.
 Progressive also offered low to medium priced coverage, with the exception of 45- to 54-year-olds.